Internship Program

 For more information on what is most appropriate in your situation, contact JobWatch’s Telephone Information Service on 1800 331 617 (Regional VIC, QLD, TAS) or 03 9662 1933 (Melbourne Metro).

-This is a regularly changing situation with varying vaccine requirements in different industries, so we recommend you visit your state or territory’s health department website for up-to-date information.
+We recommend you visit your state or territory’s health department website for up-to-date information.

 A ‘worker’ generally refers to all staff, including casual, permanent and agency staff, volunteers and contractors.